neohacker18/internship-task-roxiler-systems/readme.md

 <h5>/sales/getBarChartData/:month</h5>
 <ul>
    <li>
-   accepted format of month = [january, february... , december (uppercase or lowercase)] or [01,02,03 ...., 12]
+   Accepted format of month = [january, february... , december (uppercase or lowercase)] or [01,02,03 ...., 12]
    </li>
    <li>
-retrieves data and sends one response
+Retrieves data and sends one response
  => An object containing the price ranges
     - 0 - 100
     - 101 - 200